6 Best Video Special Effects To Elevate Your Visual Content

 2) Motion Graphics

-Motion graphics videos are fully customizable and easy to iterate so you can test various styles and messaging for your different audiences.
-They can be a clever way to establish brand identity by leaning into your organization’s unique style and layering in branded colors, fonts, and logos.
-Use this visual effect to call out value propositions, product features, or anything else that you know will land with your targets.
+Motion graphics videos are fully customizable and easy to iterate, which allows brands to test various styles and messaging for different audience segments.
+These videos can help establish brand identity by leaning into your organization’s unique style through branded colors, fonts, and logos.
+This is also a great opportunity to creatively call out value propositions, product features, or anything else that you know will resonate with viewers.

-The Macallan example above employs a standard video production technique—the zoom—to draw attention to the product.
-As the product takes up more of the frame, additional motion graphics create the effect of luster, further highlighting the bottle.
+The Macallan example above employs a standard video production technique to draw attention to the product, followed by additional motion graphics to create more effects that further highlight the bottle.

-Animating just a part of the frame is also an option.
-This example, also from a video QuickFrame produced for The Macallan, layers on motion text to communicate brand values and seasonal messaging.
-This is an excellent demonstration of how you can get a lot of mileage out of a single photo—post-production motion graphics can be employed time and again to this same asset to customize messaging for specific audiences.
+Adding animation to a specific element of the image is also an option.
+This example, also from a video QuickFrame produced for The Macallan, uses motion graphics to communicate brand values and seasonal messaging.
+This is an excellent demonstration (if we do say so ourselves) of how you can get a lot of mileage out of a single photo — post-production motion graphics can be employed time and again to this same asset to customize messaging for specific audiences.

 This visual effect is perfect for: